Blendify/blender-manual/blender_docs/manual/rigging/posing/editing.rst

 *Envelope* visualization, even though it is always available...).

 Conversely, you may define the current pose as the new rest position (i.e.
-"apply" current transformations to the *Edit mode*), using the :menuselection:`Pose --> Apply Pose as Restpose` menu entry (or :kbd:`Ctrl-A` and confirm the pop-up dialog).
+"apply" current transformations to the *Edit Mode*), using the :menuselection:`Pose --> Apply Pose as Restpose` menu entry (or :kbd:`Ctrl-A` and confirm the pop-up dialog).
 When you do so, the skinned objects/geometry is **also** reset to its default, undeformed state, which generally means you'll have to skin it again.

-Whereas in *Edit mode*, you always see your armature in its rest position, in *Object mode* and *Pose mode* you see it by default in its *pose position* (i.e. as it was transformed in the *Pose mode*).
+Whereas in *Edit Mode*, you always see your armature in its rest position, in *Object Mode* and *Pose Mode* you see it by default in its *pose position* (i.e. as it was transformed in the *Pose Mode*).
 If you want to see it in the rest position in all modes, enable the *Rest Position* button in the *Armature* panel (*Editing* context).